Roger Blough

 The Roger Blough heading north at the St. Clair Light.

 Roger M. Blough (January 19, 1904 – October 8, 1985) was the chairman of the board and chief executive officer of the United States Steel Corporation for 13½ years, from May 1955 through January 1969.
 In this position, he is best known for serving as the American steel industry's principal spokesman when the industry clashed in April 1962 with President John F. Kennedy on the issue of commodity steel prices.

 Early life and education

 Blough grew up in Hawley, Pennsylvania.
-He earned a bachelor of arts degree at Susquehanna University.
+He earned a Bachelor of Arts (BA) degree at Susquehanna University.
 Following college he was basketball coach and math teacher.

 Blough attended Susquehanna University and was a member of Phi Mu Delta fraternity.

 U.S. Steel

 When Time magazine featured Blough in July 1959, they drew attention to the challenges facing the steel industry in the late 1950s, including inflation and competition from non-U.S. steel exporters.
 He served as Chairman of The Business Council in 1961 and 1962.

 As a consequence of this inflation, Blough told the White House in April 1962 that it was the intent of the U.S. steel industry to raise a basket of steel prices by a scale averaging $6.00/ton.
 President Kennedy believed that this price increase violated an unwritten agreement that he had brokered between the industry and the United Steel Workers union, and called a press conference in response, held on April 11, 1962.
 In nationally televised remarks, the President described Blough as one of: “a tiny handful of steel executives whose pursuit of private power and profit exceeds their sense of public responsibility...
 Some time ago I asked each American to consider what he would do for his country and I asked the steel companies.
 In the last 24 hours we had their answer.”
 Blough and U.S. Steel rolled back the threatened price hike.

 Blough stubbornly resisted Kennedy administration efforts to enlist Alabama businesses to support desegregation of the University of Alabama, which race-baiting Gov. George Wallace had promised to block by standing in the schoolhouse door.
 Although the firm employed more than 30,000 workers in Birmingham, Ala., company president Blough in 1963 "went out of his way to announce that any attempt to use his company position in Birmingham to pressure local whites was 'repugnant to me personally' and 'repugnant to my fellow officers at U.S. Steel.'"